Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-mf-PgMUVTiI.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Are you going to improve networking for multiplayer?
 https://www.youtube.com/watch?v=mf-PgMUVTiI
-This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: What are the plans to improve multiplayer bugs in the future?](./yt-D36NzV3LAB8.md) [https://www.youtube.com/watch?v=D36NzV3LAB8](https://www.youtube.com/watch?v=D36NzV3LAB8)
+This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Multiplayer sync bug fix when?](./yt-goZSVbncdJI.md) [https://www.youtube.com/watch?v=goZSVbncdJI](https://www.youtube.com/watch?v=goZSVbncdJI)

 ### Topics